Python import files from different directories

 8

-In fact, you can handle every import cases in this way, but we don't have to change the sys.path
+In fact, you can handle every import cases in this way, but we don't have to change the sys.path for case 0x01 and 0x10.

 The runnable source code (opens new window) could help your figure it out better.